LukasAldini/qview/README.md

 ## Use of the package & some examples

-Give a dataframe (for example: "mtcars"): to get a quick view of the data use qview as shown below:
+Choose a data frame (for example: "mtcars"): to then get a quick view of the data use qview as shown below:

 ´´´r
 library("qview")          ## load the package
-data(mtcars)              ## chose the dataset
+data(mtcars)              ## choose the dataset
-result <- qview(mtcars)   ## define an object and use qview on the dataframe print(result$summar)      ## show the summary-statistics of the datafames numeric columns (mean,median, min & max and sd) print(result)             ## get a histogramm and a boxplot of all numeric columns of the given dataset ´´´
+result <- qview(mtcars)   ## define an object and use qview on the data frame print(result$summar)      ## show the summary-statistics of the data frame´s numeric columns (mean,median, min & max and sd) print(result)             ## get a histogramm and a boxplot of all numeric columns of the given dataset ´´´